mheere/react-dropdown-advanced/README.md

 * a variety of events are raised on check, click, open/close etc
 * popup location is configurable (left/right/top/bottom)
 * the dropdown can be created through code using any html element as source
 * popup is closable through code

-# Demo
+## Demo
 Have a look at the [demo-page](http://www.reactdropdown.marcelheeremans.com) to see what the dropdown can do for you!

-# Typescript
+## Typescript
 Because I believe in typesafe code!
 The code snippets below are extract from my Typescript test project.
-An `index.d.ts` file has now been included within the bundle!
+An `index.d.ts` file has now been included within the bundle and should in most cases automatically give you intellisense.

 # Using the DropDown